webability-go/xamboo/README.md

 You may use absolute paths, but it's very recommended to use only relative paths for portability.
 All the path you will use are relative to the directory where you launch your xamboo application.

-The config file is a JSON object which have 6 main sections.
+The config file is a JSON object which have 6 main sections and an optional parameter.
 ```
 {
+  "pluginprefix": "prefix-",
   "log": {},
   "include": [],
   "listeners": [],